Notes on the Geography of France: Paris 1: Gothic

 The choir is almost as long as the nave.

 The transepts are short to the point of non-existence, with the portal of St. Etienne in the face of the south stub.
-Is the twelve-slice segmentation of the rose a random thing, or does it represent the tribes of Israel and the apostles?
-Are those 50 stars on the American flag symbolic?
+Is the twelve-slice segmentation of the rose a random thing, or does it represent the tribes of Israel and the apostles? hint: do the 50 stars on the American flag mean anything?

 The somewhat simpler north or cloister portal.